Revised: 4 Oct 2016 and several times in 2017, 2018, 2019 and 2022.

 William Brownlee’s father, Alexander Brownlee, born in 1813 in Cornhill-on-Tweed, two miles from Wark, was a master carpenter.
 He probably worked primarily for the same farm owner as Margaret Allan’s father.
 Cornhill village had a few hundred inhabitants, a railway station, a public house and an inn, a small woolen mill, a sawmill and a stone quarry, each employing only a handful of people.
 Occupations listed in the 1861 census included domestic servant, groom, agricultural labourer, carpenter, baker, grocer, shoemaker, railway clerk, stationmaster, dressmaker, waiter, police officer, salmon fisherman, shepherd, blacksmith, cooper, gamekeeper, Water Bailiff.
 As the rural population increased many young men went to nearby cities in search of work.
 William and his brother James moved to Newcastle-on-Tyne (just under sixty miles from Cornhill) while another brother, David, went to Edinburgh (less than fifty miles from Cornhill) and worked as a butler.
 Sons George, John, and Alexander, remained in Cornhill, working as carpenters (aka joiners) like their father.

 William Brownlees’ mother was Jane Burn (1812-1885).
-I have very little information about her but below is an undated photo of her that belonged to my grandmother.
+I have very little information about her and what I previously believed to be a photo of her turned out to be that of Sarah (m.s.
+Short) Allan (1824-1902).
+Below is a photo of Jane Burn’s grave stone.

 Newcastle-on Tyne is located 103 miles south of Edinburgh and 277 miles north of London.
 It sits on the north bank of the river Tyne, about eight miles from the North Sea.
 It was a major centre of shipbuilding and manufacturing during the Industrial Revolution of the nineteenth century.
 In 1871 was a booming, fast-growing industrial city whose population reached 150,000 by the end of the decade.